Japan Agency for Medical Research and Development, Research Program on HIV/AIDS

 D.Acknowledgments

-The cooperation of personnel involved at the participating HIV core hospitals has made it possible to continue the present study every year.
-Therefore, we would like to express our deepest gratitude to them for their cooperation in the survey despite the yearly increasing burden of their duties.
-The hospitals that participated in the present study in this fiscal year are listed in Appendix 3 [in Japanese].
+The cooperation of the personnel involved at the participating HIV core hospitals has made it possible to continue this study every year.
+Therefore, we would like to express our deepest gratitude to them for their cooperation in the survey despite the increasing burden of their duties every year.
+The hospitals that participated in this study in the current fiscal year are listed in

 E.Conclusion